learn-static/hist-320/content/1-github.md

 ```

 4. Commit your new file to your repository by adding the commit message `add new file` (just as you did in the "Make a Commit" section above), and pressing the green "Commit new file" button.

-## Step 7.
-Check Out the Repository's History

-Let's view all the changes we've made to the repository so far.

-1. On your repository's home page, locate the commit count for your repository, situated underneath the green "Code" button and to the right of the clock icon.
-It should display a number followed by the word "commits" (example: "3 commits"):
-2. Click on this commit count link.

-You are now viewing your repository's history (all the commits that have ever been made to your repository).

-3. Click on the commit message `update project title` to view the changes that were made as part of that commit.
-4. Click your repository's name (located in the top left of the window) to return to the repository's home page.
+5. Click your repository's name (located in the top left of the window) to return to the repository's home page.

 ## Step 8.
 Show Your Work

 Submit a link to the repository you just created to this week's Lab Discussion.
-It should look similar to this: <https://github.com/owikle/learn-github>.
+To do this, make sure you are on the home page of the repository, then copy the URL for that page (it should look similar to this: <https://github.com/owikle/learn-github>), and paste it into the text box for this week's Discussion on Canvas.